Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

 where the vertical maps induce isomorphisms in degree $\geq a$.
 Therefore, it suffices to prove the claim for $\tau^{\geq a-N}\F$.
-So we may and do assume that $\F$ is bounded. \\
+So we may and do assume that $\F$ is bounded.

-{\it Proof for a bounded $\F$}: The case of a bounded $\F$ easily reduces to the case of an adically quasi-coherent, almost coherent $\O_\X$-module concentrated in degree $0$.
-In that situation we have an adically quasi-coherent module $\F$ such that $I^{k+1}\F=0$ for some $k$.
-That implies that $\F=i_{k,*}\F_k=\mathbf{R}i_{k,*}\F_k$ for the closed immersion $i_k\colon X_k \to \X$.
+{\it Proof for a bounded $\F$}: The case of a bounded $\F$ easily reduces to the case of an adically quasi-coherent, almost coherent $\O_\X$-module $\F$ concentrated in degree $0$.
+In that situation, we have $I^{k+1}\F=0$ for some $k$.
+This implies that $\F=i_{k,*}\F_k=\mathbf{R}i_{k,*}\F_k$ for the closed immersion $i_k\colon X_k \to \X$.
 Now it is straightforward to see that the canonical map

 is an isomorphism.
 The key is flatness of $c$ and the observation that $\mathbf{R}c_*(\mathbf{R}i_{k,*}\F_k)$ is already quasi-coherent, so the quasi-coherator does nothing in this case. \end{proof}